It makes me wonder if Kansas City owner Clark Hunt is priming to go after a big-name coach.

-But it seems like the focus is more on the future, instead of making it work with Pioli.
+But it seems like the focus is more on the future and not making it work with Pioli.

 So, perhaps Hunt will go for a big fish such as Oregon coach Chip Kelly.
 There has been some speculation Hunt could be interested in former Eagles coach Andy Reid.

 But it’s early in the process.
 There is a lot to play out.
 But Monday’s steps show that Hunt is going about his search in a way that was unexpected.
-Hunt has a reputation for being immensely private, and he doesn’t show his cards much.
-The word is even his closest confidantes are in the dark.
+Hunt has a reputation for being immensely private and he doesn’t show his cards much.
+The word is even his closet confidantes are in the dark.

-So, this might be the time for a big splash.
-If Bill Cowher ever would want to get back in the NFL, maybe it could be for the team for which he was the defensive coordinator from 1989 to 1991.
+So, this might be the team for a big splash.
+If Bill Cowher ever would want to get back in the NFL, maybe it could be for the team where he was the defensive coordinator from 1989-91.